At 102, Survivor Fights for Restitution for Tulsa Race Massacre

 Hughes Van Ellis and his wife, Mable, packed up their six children in the car to make the trek from Oklahoma to Denver, a vacation they had taken many times before.
 It was the 1960s, long before cell phones and GPS technology, which is why Mable had the entire trip mapped out ahead out time, including how many times they’d stop for gas.
 They were finally close to Denver, with the tank nearly empty, when they stopped at a station off the highway like others passing through the area.
 The attendant spouted racial slurs at their family and refused them service.

-“My dad to this day will say you cannot be riding around with a quarter tank of gas,” said Malee Craft, the eldest daughter of the Ellis family, who remembers how relieved her parents were felt once they were able to fill up at another station down the road.
+“My dad, to this day, will say you cannot be riding around with a quarter tank of gas,” said Malee Craft, the eldest daughter of the Ellis family, who remembered how relieved her parents felt once they were able to fill up at another station down the road.

 It wasn’t the first or last time Ellis and his family experienced racism.
-He’s one of the last remaining survivors of the Tulsa Race Massacre.
-At 102, he’s still fighting for racial equity.
+As one of the last three remaining survivors of the Tulsa Race Massacre, he fought for racial equity until his death on Oct.
+9, 2023 at the age of 102.

 Born in 1921, Ellis grew up when Jim Crow laws and segregation were the norm throughout the country.
 His family narrowly escaped one of the most violent race massacres in American history, but he didn’t learn the full extent of that traumatic event until just a few years ago.